Marshland Ciders

 It is a refreshing, easy drinking cider.
 It's highly quaffable, but it's worth sipping slowly to appreciate the complexity lying below the surface, with minerally undertones.

-Plucky Pheasant - dry, still, apple and pear cider
+Dry apple and pear cider

 The cider is made using bramley apples and conference pears.
 The pears in the orchard all ripen within a very short time of each other, so the timing of juicing the fruit is critical.